 Myth #2 – You Should Be Eating For Two

 pregnant woman doing yoga False.
 Pregnancy can be the perfect time for physical activity!
-Better energy levels, improved strength and flexibility, increased sleep quality, faster recovery postpartum, and much more; exercise provides a countless number of physical and mental benefits for expecting moms.
+Exercise provides countless physical and mental benefits for expecting moms, such as better energy levels, improved strength and flexibility, increased sleep quality, faster recovery postpartum, and much more.

 Myth #4 – Postpartum Depression Is Only Experienced by Mothers